stories

 below are some scattered notes and reflections on the above stories and their process. for transparency, i also included how often they were rejected and approximately when i finished the first draft.

-taidu (5 rejections; first draft ~nov 2021; accepted apr 2022): it’s really tough to complain about an award-winning story but looking back i can see now how raw (as in, underdeveloped) my writing was then, compared to the writer i became a year or two later. i think i would have made a few different choices if i went back to this. but taidu (and carve, for publishing it) will always hold a special place in my heart. i talk a little more about the story here and here. one additional little nugget though: the setting of this story, in my mind, was jiuzhaigou.
+taidu (5 rejections; accepted apr 2022): it’s really tough to complain about an award-winning story but looking back i can see now how different my writing was then, compared to the writer i became a year or two later. i think i would have made a few different choices if i went back to this. but taidu (and carve, for publishing it) will always hold a special place in my heart. i talk a little more about the story here and here. one additional little nugget though: the setting of this story, in my mind, was jiuzhaigou.

-oatmeal (5 rejections; first draft ~mar 2023; accepted oct 2023): oatmeal grew out of a confluence of factors: practicing some poetry (this flash was originally a prose poem) with a relative; my own experience in grad school with a bad case of dermatitis and needing to explain to my roommate why i needed to take an oatmeal bath; and my sense of cultural loss. the original version of this story just had the grandmother napping in the tub. it wasn’t until i encountered some more speculative publications, like hex, was i inspired to jump that realism gap into something more fantastical. i’d previously gotten a kind note from hex, inviting me to submit again with something more speculative so when they re-opened that september, when i was in the throes of newborn care in the wee hours of a sleepless night, i did some last second editing and submitted this grandma dragon.
+oatmeal (5 rejections; accepted oct 2023): oatmeal grew out of a confluence of factors: practicing prose poetry with a relative; my own experience in grad school with a bad case of dermatitis and needing to explain to my roommate why i needed to take an oatmeal bath; and my sense of cultural loss. the original version of this story just had the grandmother napping in the tub. it wasn’t until i encountered some more speculative publications, like hex, was i inspired to jump that realism gap into something more interesting. i’d previously gotten a kind note from hex, inviting me to submit again with something more speculative so when they re-opened that september, me being in the throes of newborn care in the wee hours of a sleepless night, i did some last second editing and submitted this grandma dragon.